GuilhermeSavan/GuilhermeSavan/README.md

 - 👋 Hi, I’m @GuilhermeSavan
 - 👀 I’m interested in web developer and data science
-- 🌱 I’m currently learning basic basic front end, python.
+- 🌱 I’m currently learning basic front end, python and react.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me